niktheblak/ruuvitag-cloud-api/README.md

 ## Google Cloud Platform
 Measurement receiver and server implementations for GCP can be found from the `gcp/` directory.

-## Heroku
-Measurement receiver and server implementations for Heroku (using PostgreSQL) can be found from the `heroku/` directory.

 ## Local PostgreSQL
 Measurement receiver and server implementations for running locally with a PostgreSQL database can be found from the `postgres/` directory.